bbcb/bbcp/README.md

 	ln -s `readlink -f run-BlackBox` ~/bin/blackbox

-And then BlackBox Component Builder (GUI) can be run with *blackbox* command from anywhere
+And then BlackBox Component Builder (GUI) can be run with *blackbox* command from anywhere.
+The current directory will be used as a BlackBox *secondary* directory.

 ### BlackBox Component Builder (command line interpreter)